^

 Differential diagnosis

-Differential diagnosis should be carried out with such conditions as uterine (interrupted) pregnancy and cervical pregnancy.
+Differential diagnosis must be made with conditions such as uterine (interrupted) pregnancy and cervical pregnancy.

 Who to contact?